muhammadghazali/kabam-kernel/README.md

 11. `revokeKeyChain(provider,callback)` - opposite to 10.

+Further documentation is published here [http://ci.monimus.com/docs/#/api/User](http://ci.monimus.com/docs/#/api/User)

-There is plugin of [https://github.com/mywebclass/mwc_plugin_notify_by_email](https://github.com/mywebclass/mwc_plugin_notify_by_email) that sends SOME notifications as emails to user.
+There is plugin of [https://github.com/mywebclass/mwc_plugin_notify_by_email](https://github.com/mywebclass/mwc_plugin_notify_by_email) that sends notifications as emails to user.
 There will be other plugins that can notify users by other means